 All super funds charge fees.
 These fees vary across all funds and have the potential to significantly affect your superannuation balance at retirement.
 It is important to be aware of this potential impact and ensure you are paying an acceptable level of fees.

-This is a common question the financial planners at MBA Financial Strategists are asked, so contact us today for help in assessing the fees you are paying and click below for more information on the types of fees charged by superannuation funds and the potential impact of these fees.
+This is a common question the financial planners at MBA Financial Strategists are asked.
+Contact us today for help in assessing the fees you are paying.
+Or click below for more information on the types of fees charged by superannuation funds and the potential impact of these fees.

 Superannuation funds invest on your behalf and most funds will let you choose from a range of investment options.

-The risk associated with each investment option can vary quite significantly – and what you choose will depend on your age, your retirement goals and how much risk you are prepared to take.
+The risk associated with each investment option can vary quite significantly.
+What you choose will depend on your age, your retirement goals, and how much risk you are prepared to take.

-Generally, a ‘conservative’ option offers lower returns, because the risk is lower; while ‘growth’ options carry a greater risk – but can return more.
+Generally, a ‘conservative’ option offers lower returns, because the risk is lower.
+On the other hand, ‘growth’ options carry a greater risk – but can return more.